alan-turing-institute/REG-handbook/content/docs/how_we_work/research-software-directory.md

 ### How to join The Alan Turing Institute organisation on the RSD

-Once you have logged in to the RSD, you will need to send [one of the RSD admins](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry) a message asking to be added to the The Alan Turing Institute organisation.
+Once you have logged in to the RSD, you will need to send [one of the RSD admins](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry) a message asking to be added to The Alan Turing Institute organisation.

 ## Adding software